 - Participation in CCEA advocacy efforts and direction.

 - Subscription to our newsletter, regional workshops and more!

 Professional members are the driving force behind CCEA and continuation education.
-Become a professional member right now for just $50 and get instant access.
+Become a professional member right now and get instant access.
 Sign up now!

 Did you know CCEA is on social media?
 Please join us as we celebrate our successes and find a community of educators to network with.

 We invite you to showcase all the special things happening at your site.